cebartling/rails-graphql-spike/README.md

 1. Execute GraphQL queries using your favorite HTTP tool.
 See below for a few examples using the cURL.

+## Generating the GraphQL documentation

+*Assumes that you are running these scripts from the Rails project root directory.*

+1. Install the documentation tooling using a shell script in the project: `./scripts/install-tools.sh`.
+You only need to do this once.
+2. Run the documentation tool: `./scripts/generate-graphql-documentation.sh`

 ## GraphQL queries